-The operational COSMIC-2 Data Processing Center at UCAR will process raw COSMIC-2 data and disseminate environmental data records to the operational and research communities in near real-time.
-We will also produce products in post- and re-processing modes.
+The operational COSMIC-2 Data Processing Center at UCAR processes COSMIC-2 data and disseminates environmental data records to the operational and research communities in near real-time and post-processing modes.

 COSMIC-2 utilizes a network of downlink stations to receive data and route them for processing.
 This network ensures that data are products made available in near-real time for use in numerical weather prediction and space weather analysis.